The True Story of the Novel: Synopsis

 Doody says the ancient novel has significantly impacted Western culture and it influenced changes in the culture over time.
 She focuses on the high quality of writing that these ancient novels seem to demonstrate.
 Doody enlarges the traditional definition of the novel by noting the similarities between these works found across the two thousand years of their existence.
 This approach views the novel as both an archetype throughout time and a modern form of creation.

 One of the main thrusts of this book is to challenge the established divisions within literary history, such as those between novels and romances, ancient and modern works, realistic and fantastical narratives, and historical accounts and fictional creations.
 It aims to break down these conventional divisions and create a new understanding of the novel's evolution.

-In the introductory chapter, the author notes Nietzsche's criticism of Alexandrian culture, which Nietzsche saw as a corrupt and decadent from divergent conditions and foreign influences.
+In the introductory chapter, the author notes Nietzsche's criticism of Alexandrian culture, which Nietzsche saw as corrupt and decadent from divergent conditions and foreign influences.
 However, the author flips this negative view around, full-circle, using Nietzsche's descriptions not to condemn the variety of cultures but to tout it as a model for inclusivity.

 Hence, Doody aims to challenge "parochial" (narrow) theories such as in Ian Watt's seminal work, The Rise of the Novel, that have focused on a chosen time period or language.
 She argues that such views discount significant influences and discount the evolution of the novel over time and in different cultures.